specter327/termux-api-stc/README.md

 ALPHA
 ```

-The alpha label is deliberate.
+The alpha designation is intentional.

-The release has substantial automated and real-device qualification, but the richer source-backed API surface is still evolving.
+The release has substantial automated and real-device qualification, while the richer source-backed high-level contract surface is still evolving.

 A qualified reference device does not justify claiming universal Android behavior.

 ---

-# Philosophy
+# Engineering philosophy

-TermuxAPI-stc follows a simple rule:

 ```text
 NO SPECIFICATION